Junaidaslam49/Javascript-Questions/README.md

 ```
 #### Detail:
+The difference is:
-The call() method is a predefined JavaScript method.
+The call() method takes arguments separately.
-It can be used to invoke (call) a method with an owner object as an argument (parameter).With call(), an object can use a method belonging to another object.
+The apply() method takes arguments as an array.